auino/cookidump/README.md

 ### TODO ###

+* Bypass the limited number of exported recipes
-* Parse downloaded recipes to store them on a database or to generate readable output files (e.g. HTML, PDF, etc.)
+* Parse downloaded recipes to store them on a database, or to generate a unique linked PDF
 * Make Chrome run headless for better speeds
 * Set up a dedicated container for the program